rust-lang/rfcs/text/0000-cargo-project-based-examples.md

 Running, testing and benching project-based examples should be treated the same as what Rust already do for single-file examples.
 Same toolchain should be applied to them by default.

 Operating example projects with `--example <NAME>` is just like a syntax sugar in programming, which help us save time when executing examples.

+For path-related macros, refer to the paragraph 'Notes for path-related macros'.

 ## `cargo new --example <NAME>`